indeedeng/proctor/docs/using-groups.md

 } else if(groups.isFeatureControl()) {
   // do control
 } else {
-  // fall through for "inactive" and "unassigned"
+  // fall through for "inactive"
 }
 ```

 In general:

-* program towards the test-behavior, not the control behavior
+* program towards the `test` behavior, not the `control` behavior
-* create an `inactive` bucket make its user-visible behavior the same as the implicit `unassigned` behavior
+* create an `inactive` bucket rather than assigning `control` as the fallback bucket

 ## using payloads interface